RHCHP General Information

 The Dean’s List is posted for Traditional students fall and spring semesters and for CHOICE and Accelerated students fall, spring, and summer semesters.

-Students in the RN-BSN Program, the BSN component of the RN to MS Nursing Program, and the Health Care Administration undergraduate programs (classroom-based and online) who carry a semester load of 12 or more graded hours and who earn a minimum grade point average of 3.800 are placed on the Dean’s List.
+Students in the Health Care Administration undergraduate programs (classroom-based and online) who carry a semester load of 12 or more graded hours and who earn a minimum grade point average of 3.800 are placed on the Dean’s List.
 Students who are required during the semester to take a Pass/No Pass course--and who carry 12 or more graded hours with a 3.800 semester grade point average and who earn a grade of Pass on the course are eligible for inclusion on the Dean’s List.
 Students who are not required during the semester to take a Pass/No Pass course but request a Pass/No Pass grading option are eligible if they earn a grade of Pass in the course and earn a minimum of 15 letter-graded semester hours.
 Students who earn a grade of “No Pass” or “Incomplete” are ineligible for the Dean’s List.

 Health and Exercise Science Program